10 Aug Your survival guide to the marketing revolution

 That said, be warned: anytime our tools become so effective and easy to use that anyone and everyone can think themselves an expert, we wander into dangerous territory.
 A generation of advances in autopilot has created pilots unaccustomed to flying manually, so much so, the FAA recently recommended pilots actually spend less time using autopilot just to keep their skills fresh.
 Essentially, the technology becomes so appealing, so persuasive, so shiny and promising, we put our faith in the glitter itself.
 We could call this another case of “Shiny Box Syndrome.”
 Plentiful and often misdiagnosed on the internet, this “syndrome” can be so malignant because that pretty box masquerades as a panacea but, of course, holds nothing.

 New technology always arrives with the promise of making our lives easier.
 Think of commercials and magazine ads for every kitchen appliance ever.
 One day, we may all have Jetsons-inspired kitchens where complete meals appear at the touch of a button, but even then, somebody has to teach the machines how to cook.
 You can dress up any content—make it look shiny—but the packaging can’t stand in for substance.
 Even Marketing Automation, another piece of this revolution, is a misnomer.
 Yes, it’s automation, but the automation is only as good as the brains behind it.
+If you need help sorting out the options, you can find hundreds of marketing automation platforms (that make similar promises to many different types of businesses) on a user review site like G2 Crowd.

 Around the campfire